nais/doc/content/deploy/README.md

 ### Handling `nais.yaml` for multiple environments

-It is common for a application to run both the `dev` and `prod` cluster.
-The `nais.yaml` files for these two instances will typically very similar, and it's natural to avoid duplicating too much config by using some sort of tool (templating or other).
-Here it's up to each team how they wish to solve this.
-See example [here](./examples/kustomize), where [kustomize](https://github.com/kubernetes-sigs/kustomize) is used.
+It is common for applications to run multiple instances in the `dev` and `prod` clusters.
+The `nais.yaml` and other configuration files used to create these instances will typically be very similar, but will have differences in environment variables, resource requirements and ingresses.

+To avoid duplicating configuration and ease the maintenance of it, it's natural to apply some sort of tooling (templating or other).
+See example [here](./examples/kustomize), using [kustomize](https://github.com/kubernetes-sigs/kustomize).
 Kustomize is natively supported in `kubectl` from version 1.14.

 With this example, one would generate and apply the configuration like this
 ```